 There have been several other successful biological control programs in Australia.
 Insects that attack leaves, fruits or stems have been released, following stringent screening, to control weeds such as Skeleton Weed, Bridal Creeper, and Salvinia.
 There is also major research being undertaken on biological control for a number of other weed species.

 Procedure to import and release a biological control agent

 There are some well known examples of biological control programs that have been unsuccessful (such as the introduction of Cane Toads to control Cane Beetles).
 To avoid such problems in future, the process for approving biological control agents is much more rigorous now than it has been in the past.

-Before commencing the search for biological control agents, agreement needs to be sought from the Primary Industries Standing Committee, with initial application through the Australian Weeds Committee, to target the weed species for biological control.
+Before commencing the search for biological control agents, agreement needs to be sought with initial application through the Invasive Plants and Animals Committee to target the weed species for biological control.

 The next step is to undertake host specificity testing.
 This is a requirement under the Australian Government Department of Agriculture - Biosecurity to ensure that the agent will not damage native flora or agricultural stock or crops.
 Once host specificity testing is completed, biological control agents must be assessed to meet the requirements of the Quarantine Act 1908 and the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) before approval can be given for their introduction and release in Australia.

 To meet the requirements of the Quarantine Act 1908, the Department of Agriculture assesses the risk regarding the proposed importation and release of biological control agents via a risk analysis, based on the results of host specificity testing.

 The Australian Government Department of the Environment has a parallel approval process under the EPBC Act, whereby a report produced by the Australian Government Department of Agriculture - Biosecurity may be used by the responsible minister in making a determination to include the item on the list of specimens suitable for live import (the live import list).